WardaJibril/pinterest-data-pipeline105/README.md

 - The cleaned data is ingested into **AWS Kinesis streams** and loaded into **Delta Tables** on **Databricks** for further analytics and processing.

 ---
 ## Analytical Insights
-Once the data is ingested and processed in **Databricks**, the final dataset is ready for advanced analysis. **SQL queries** can be written on the Delta Tables to derive insights on Pinterest’s user behavior, geolocation data, and pin engagement for better decision-making.
+Once the data is ingested and processed in Databricks, the final dataset is ready for advanced analysis.
+SQL queries can be written on the Delta Tables to derive insights on Pinterest’s user behavior, geolocation data, and pin engagement for better decision-making.
 ---
 ## Conclusion
 This project demonstrates an efficient and scalable real-time **data streaming pipeline** using industry-standard tools like **AWS**, **Kafka**, and **Databricks**.
 It’s a great example of how to build cloud-native solutions that handle both **batch** and **streaming data**, providing insights and analytics in real time.